 Montcalm Community College (MCC), founded in 1965, consists of 11 major buildings and two minor storage buildings on the 240 acre main campus, and two academic buildings and one storage buildings at the Greenville Campus.
-The properties included in this report, constructed between 1916 and 2012, exceed 247,000 square feet with a total Current Replacement Value (CRV) estimated at \$64.2 million.
-The increase in the CRV since the last report can be escalation in current and projected materials and systems costs.
+The properties included in this report, constructed between 1916 and 2012, exceed 254,000 square feet with a total Current Replacement Value (CRV) estimated over \$66.5 million.